 Disclosure: I was sent an electric blue Snugpak SJ6 jacket to facilitate this review.
-Some of the links below, marked with a (£), are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.
+Some of the links and banners below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

 The sleek exterior design of the jacket features fashionable herringbone ribbing that’s referred to as ‘textured side panelling’ by Snugpak.
 It has a fold-away hood that seals within the coat’s high collar using a Velcro strip.